 I expect nothing from you going forward except love, conversation, holiday meals and grandchild babysitting.
 Spend your money on your health and comfort and making the kinds of memories with close friends and family members that will last even as other, older ones, fade.
 Leave a bit aside for me or for charity if it truly makes you happy, requires no sacrifice or makes sense for tax reasons.
 But otherwise, spend what you have and have faith that the education and life skills you already gave me are more than enough.

-One problem with MassHealth planning is that you cannot get a reverse mortgage on a house in an irrevocable trust or life estate, forms of ownership that provide MassHealth protection.
-Families need to understand that taking steps to protect the home can mean it's equity is unavailable when and if needed unless the house is sold.
+One problem with MassHealth planning is that you cannot get a reverse mortgage on a house in an irrevocable trust or life estate, which are forms of ownership that provide MassHealth protection.
+Families need to understand that taking steps to protect the home can mean it's equity is unavailable when and if needed, unless the house is sold.

 There's no right answer.
 As I often say to clients, in 20 years, when we've seen what life has in store for us, we'll know exactly what steps we should take today.
 Absent a crystal ball, we have to make our best guess in terms of balancing asset protection and the need for financial resources in the future.
 As suggested above, for many clients, the right balance is to take steps to safeguard their homes, but not their savings and investments.
 In terms of their liquid assets, they follow the credo of the old bumper sticker that reads: "We're Spending Our Children's Inheritance."